Skip to main content

 • Plan and activate branch:

-• Ensure host unit direction and policies are applied.
+• Ensure host unit direction and policies are applied to daily operations.

-• Identify kind, type, and number of resources required to achieve control objectives.
+• Identify kind, type, and number of resources required to achieve control objectives and operational strategies.

-• Ensure assigned resources have all necessary equipment and supplies to meet tactical objectives.
-Estimate immediate and long-range operational resources and logistical requirements.
-Think strategically.
+• Ensure assigned resources have all necessary equipment and supplies to meet objectives.

-• Periodically evaluate resource status and tactical needs to determine if resource assignments are appropriate.
+• Continually evaluate resource status and tactical needs to determine if resource assignments are effective and efficient.

-• Evaluate structure protection and wildland urban interface (WUI) needs.
+• Evaluate structure protection and wildland urban interface (WUI) needs as appropriate.

-• Evaluate current situation and determine if present plan of action will meet incident objectives and advise OSC.
+• Evaluate current situation and determine if current strategy and tactics will meet incident objectives and advise OSC.

 • Make expedient changes to current operations based on the complexity or magnitude of the incident and report those changes to the OSC.

-• Personally observe and review current operations to prepare tactics for the next operational period planning meeting.
+• Observe and review current operations to establish tactics for future operational periods.

-• Use fire behavior prediction information to plan/organize tactical operations.
+• Use fire behavior prediction information to plan and organize tactical/strategic operations.

 • Establish and maintain appropriate span of control.